 Graduate Diploma in International Law

-Principles of International Law is compulsory for most students and, if possible, should be completed before other subjects.
+International Law is compulsory for most students and, if possible, should be completed before other subjects.
 Students who do not have a law degree from a common law jurisdiction or any prior legal studies or experience are also expected to complete the two-day preliminary subject Australian Legal Process and Legal Institutions.